 One of the key questions regarding the Materiality Assessment is how often companies should perform it, and the realistic time and resource demands associated with the maintenance of the process.
 Notwithstanding due process, emerging issues can rapidly change what is material; just think of how the leak of the Panama Papers has put tax responsibility in the spotlight.

 Frameworks and regulations are asking for a robust process without describing it and the standards to which companies are required to comply are increasing exponentially.
-More specifically, there are 10 times the amount of non-financial disclosure requirements today than there were 3 years ago.
+More specifically, since 2013 there has been a 72 percent increase of the number of recorded regulations concerning non-financial issues.
 The below infographic zooms into this trend in the Americas.

 Our Approach to Materiality Starts Where Guidelines Stop.

 In our opinion, a robust Materiality Assessment should provide:

 - Competitiveness – achieved through benchmarking competitors

 - Compliance – achieved through monitoring hard and and soft law affecting the business and its value chain

 - Timeliness – achieved through engaging the communities around the business through direct stakeholder engagement and the monitoring of news and social media

 Each component has a different time frame and calls for dedicated action.
 While competitor benchmarking can be done when a new report is published, monitoring regulations and engaging with communities should be constant exercises.